Archive for the ‘travel’ Category

 I keep my limoncello refrigerated.

 A few years ago, I sampled a negroni-inspired cocktail in Cleveland, Ohio, dining at chef Jonathon Sawyer’s The Greenhouse Tavern.
 Crazy creative food, and this mind-blowing drink that inspired me to buy a small oak barrel and start cask-aging everything I could get my hands on at home.
-Alas, the OYO Stone Fruit Vodka, a key part of this cocktail, is not available here in Rhode Island.
-And my online source will no longer ship it!
-But I still have a little bit remaining in my stash…
+The OYO Stone Fruit Vodka, a key part of this cocktail, was not available here in Rhode Island for years, but I recently spotted a bottle at Yankee Spirits in Swansea, Massachusetts!

 OYO STONE FRUIT “NEGROSKI”